Welcome to the WalkMe Help Center

 Expand

-1. Visit your website and go to the specific page where you want the Snippet Code to work
+1. Visit your website and go to the specific page where you want the snippet code to work

 2. Inspect the page to make sure that the desired functionality or feature is now active